 Bengston’s Pumpkin Farm also serves up a wide variety of food and treats including apple cider donuts, tasty bbq, and even ice cream.

 Admission hours and pirces vary by the day so be sure to check the calendar on their website before you go.
+This Chicago pumpkin patch opens September 16, 2022 for the season and is open daily.
+Bengston’s Pumpkin Farm is now cashless so be sure to bring your card with you.
+You can also purchase tickets in advance.

 2. Odyssey Fun Farm at Odyssey Fun World